-Туре Measure Outcome Absolute Each year, 75 percent of all tested students who are enrolled in at least their second year will perform at proficiency on the New York State mathematics exam for grades 3-8.
-Achieved Absolute Each year, the school's aggregate Performance Level Index (PLI) on the state mathematics exam will meet that year's Annual Measurable Objective (AMO) set forth in the state's NCLB accountability system.
+Туре Measure Outcome

+Absolute Each year, 75 percent of all tested students who are enrolled in at least their second year will perform at proficiency on the New York State mathematics exam for grades 3-8.
+Did Not Achieve Absolute Each year, the school's aggregate Performance Level Index (PLI) on the state mathematics exam will meet that year's Annual Measurable Objective (AMO) set forth in the state's NCLB accountability system.
 Achieved Comparative Each year, the percent of all tested students who are enrolled in at least their second year and performing at proficiency on the state mathematics exam will be greater than that of students in the same tested grades in the local school district.
-Achieved Comparative Each year, the school will exceed its predicted level of performance on the state mathematics exam by an Effect Size of 0.3 or above (performing higher than expected to a small degree) according to a regression analysis controlling for economically disadvantaged students among all public schools in New York State.
+N/A Comparative Each year, the school will exceed its predicted level of performance on the state mathematics exam by an Effect Size of 0.3 or above (performing higher than expected to a small degree) according to a regression analysis controlling for economically disadvantaged students among all public schools in New York State.
 (Using 2013-14 school district results.)
 Achieved Growth Each year, under the state's Growth Model the school's mean unadjusted growth percentile in mathematics for all tested students in grades 4-8 will be above the state's unadjusted median growth percentile.
-Did Not Achieve Optional Each year, the percent of students at or above Level 3 on the State Math exam in each tested grade will be greater than that of the following and similar schools: CSD 11, PS 83, PS 103, PS 106, and PS/MS 194.
-Achieved
+N/A

-ICAHN 5 will continue utilizing the NYC Math Project as well as ongoing assessment and remediation as needed.
+ICAHN 7 will continue utilizing the NYC Math Project as well as ongoing assessment and remediation as needed.
 In addition, we will continue to align our curriculum and provide current texts as the NYS Education Department modifies its mathematic strands.
+Additionally we shall use Curriculum Associates I-Ready to meet every child's individual needs in mathematics.
 Given the impact of the common core learning standards, we shall also review and adjust as needed student reading, writing, and listening skills as they relate to mathematics.